How a pre-wedding shoot will improve your wedding photos

-And it gives me an opportunity to experiment with different angles to work out the angles and poses which are the most flattering for you.
-Which is a brilliant double whammy because once you’ve seen the photographs you’ll have more confidence that you’re going to look good in your wedding photos.
+And it gives me an opportunity to experiment and work out which angles and poses are flattering for you.
+This is a brilliant double whammy because once you’ve seen the photographs you’ll have more confidence that you’re going to look good in your wedding photos!

 Plus, I don’t mind admitting that I get nervous about photographing people for the first time!
 So a pre-wedding shoot helps me relax and find my mojo too!

-Some thoughts from a couple of recent clients on their pre-wedding shoot experience …
+Some thoughts from a couple of clients about their pre-wedding shoot experience …

 “It’s fair to say that neither Brett or myself are ‘naturals’ in front of the camera…so when it came to our pre-wedding photoshoot at the beautiful Holdenby House, we were extremely excited but also quite apprehensive at the same time…..well….there was absolutely no need to be as we had Sarah as our wedding photographer….friendly; polite; good fun; organised; accommodating; professional; AMAZING.
 We were very quickly at ease and we enjoyed the experience which only led to feeling completely relaxed on the big day.
 We had an absolute ball!” ~ Brett & Katie Caswell